General Terms & Conditions

 24. The Buyer gives the Seller, or third parties appointed by the Seller, permission to enter its company sites. warehouses. factory buildings etc. with that purpose.
-If the right of the destination land of the purchased goods has more far~reaching possibilities for the retention of the ownership than is deﬁned here above, then these more far—reaching possibilities shall be considered to have been stipulated to apply between parties with the understanding that when it is not possible to objectively determine which more far-reaching rules this stipulation relates to, then the above—deﬁned in relation to the retention of ownership shall remain applicable.
+If the right of the destination land of the purchased goods has more far~reaching possibilities for the retention of the owner than is deﬁned here above, then these more far-reaching possibilities shall be considered to have been stipulated to apply between parties with the understanding that when it is not possible to objectively determine which more far-reaching rules this stipulation relates to, then the above—deﬁned in relation to the retention of ownership shall remain applicable.

 25. if the Seller in accordance with Article 23a has taken goods back, the Buyer will be credited for the value of the goods taken back as determined by the Seller, reduced by the costs associated with taking the goods back.

 26. The Buyer can, in the context of his conduct of normal business, have available the goods delivered under retention of ownership.
 Conduct of normal business is in any case not understood to be the provision of surety to third parties and neither lying in grant in the context of the full or partial transfer of the company of the Buyer.
 If the Buyer has the goods available, the Buyer is bound for the beneﬁt of the Seller — to settle a tacit or public lien – to be chosen by the Seller – on the account receivables arising from this disposition.